Go With the Flow: How Wet Tapping Works

-- To start, a tapping fitting is put in place on the water main and secured solidly.
+- The tapping fitting is put in place on the water main and secured solidly.

-- Next, a gate or ball valve is installed and left wide open.
+- A gate or ball valve is installed and left wide open.

-- On the other side of the valve, a tapping machine is attached, including the cutting head and watertight housing.
+- Opposite of the main on the valve, a tapping machine is attached, with a cutting head and watertight housing.

-- The tapping machine is then started and the cutting head is advanced to cut through the main.
+- The tapping machine is started and the cutting head advanced to cut through the main.

-- Because the tapping machine, valve and fitting are all securely fitted, there is virtually no loss of water pressure.
+- The tapping machine, valve and fitting are all securely fitted, preventing loss of water pressure.

-- Once the cutting head has finished the cut, it is withdrawn into the tapping machine and the valve is closed fully.
+- Once the cut is done, the cutting head is withdrawn into the tapping machine and the valve is closed.

-By using a live tapping system to cut into your water mains, you can avoid the problem of unhappy customers because service and pressure are virtually unimpacted by the addition of a new tap to the system.
-The use of wires on the cutting head helps retain the piece of the main that has been cut out, assuring that you don't end up with debris in the system.
-The main drawback is if you are working on older, corroded pipes that will not hold up well to having the tap fitting attached in the first place, referred to as burn through, but most pipes that are corroded that badly will not do well with any type of additional fittings put into place and should be replaced.
-Hot tap fittings can be more costly than regular fittings that are cut into the main, but are often more cost-effective in terms of what a shutdown would cost while putting regular fittings into place.
-Live tapping is also an option for a number of other pipeline tapping needs, including a wide range of gasses and fluids used in both municipal and industrial complexes, providing additional usage for a tapping machine.
+Using a wet tapping system helps you avoid the problem of unhappy customers because their service and pressure are not impacted by the addition of a new tap.
+The wires on the cutting head retain the piece of the main that's been removed, so you don't get debris in the system.
+In rare circumstances when working on older, corroded pipes that don't hold up well to attaching the tap fitting, referred to as burn through, but most pipes corroded that badly won't work with any additional fittings and should be replaced.
+Wet tap fittings can be more costly than regular fittings, but are more cost-effective in the long run.
+Hot tapping is also an option for many other pipeline tapping needs, including several gasses and fluids used in both municipal and industrial complexes, providing additional usage for a tapping machine.

-Now that you have a better handle on this dynamic tapping technique, it's time to investigate incorporating it into your bank of options when it's needed.
-At Team EJP, we're always happy to help with any questions or concerns you have about new products or techniques.
-Contact us today for more information on live tapping or any other topic of interest to waterworks companies and organizations.
+Now that you have a better understanding of wet tapping, why not take the time to consider incorporating it into your options when it's time to add a new service line?
+At Team EJP, we're happy to help with any questions you have about new products or techniques.
+Please feel free to contact us today for more information on wet tapping for waterworks companies and organizations.